New York Jews continue Hanukkah celebrations after stabbing at rabbi's home that left 5 wounded

 PENNSYLVANIA WHITE SUPREMACIST SENTENCED TO 2 YEARS IN PRISON AFTER URGING 'LONE WOLVES' TO KILL JEWS

-New York Gov. Andrew Cuomo described the attack as "cowardly" and said he's directed the New York State Police hate crimes task force to investigate.
+Gov. Cuomo described the attack as an "act of terrorism" during a press conference Sunday morning, and said he's directed the New York State Police hate crimes task force to investigate.

-“Let me be clear: anti-Semitism and bigotry of any kind are repugnant to our values of inclusion and diversity and we have absolutely zero tolerance for such acts of hate," the governor said in a statement.
+“Let me be clear: anti-Semitism and bigotry of any kind are repugnant to our values of inclusion and diversity and we have absolutely zero tolerance for such acts of hate," the governor said in a previous statement.
 “In New York we will always stand up and say with one voice to anyone who wishes to divide and spread fear: you do not represent New York and your actions will not go unpunished.”

 Just last month, a man was stabbed while walking to a synagogue in Monsey.
 His injuries required surgery and it's unclear whether an assailant has been arrested in that attack.